TaraKhodaei/TopicContml/README.md

 <br/>

 **-gt GAPS_TYPE, --gaps_type GAPS_TYPE**
 > String "rm_row": removes gaps(-) in each sequence by the row.
 String "rm_col": romoves the column if there is at least one gap(-) in that column.
-Otherwise, it keeps the gaps(-)
+Otherwise, it does not make changes in sequences.

 <br/>